NoahRR/Command-Line-Help-API/README.md

     },
 }
 ```
 Note: queries should not contain spaces.
-To search for "more help", use "curl http://http://127.0.0.1:8001/search/morehelp"
+To search for "more help", use "curl http://http://127.0.0.1:8001/search/morehelp".
+For better results, input shorter keywords, or search for individual words.
+For example, searching for "more help" won't return anything, however, "more" and "help" individually searched will.

 Currently only supports Unix (Mac & Linux)